z3r0corps/Discord-Bot/README.md

 ### 5. Set Up Verification System

 1. **Create a "Verified" role** in your Discord server
-2. **Set channel permissions** so only verified users can see other channels
-3. **The bot will automatically**:
+2. **The bot will automatically**:
+   - Set up channel permissions (only verification channel visible to new users)
-   - Post a verification message in the verification channel
+   - Post a red verification message: "Please verify to gain access to this server"
    - Add a ✅ reaction to the message
    - Assign the "Verified" role when users react
+   - Hide the verification channel from verified users
+   - Show all other channels to verified users
    - Track verified users in a local database

 ### 6. Run the Bot